About the Rockville Centre Sexual Abuse Cases in Long Island, NY

 Status of Claims Against the New York Diocese

-According to The Wall Street Journal, from the time the Archdiocese of New York opened its Independent Reconciliation Compensation Program (IRCP) victim compensation fund in 2016 through July 2019:
+According to The Wall Street Journal, from the time the Archdiocese of New York opened an Independent Reconciliation Compensation Program (IRCP) victim compensation fund in 2016 through July 2019:

 - They have received claims from more than 400 people.